About the Artist

-My post grad exhibition works were majorly installation art relating to the physical street as an art object of real abstraction, and a playfield of social activity and
+My post grad exhibition works were majorly installation art relating to the physical street as an art object of real abstraction, and a playground of social activity and

 I love installation art where the viewing space, art of many different types, and media come together in subject and form to work together to create a whole that is greater than the sum of the parts.
 A faceted approach of seeing a subject and it's environment.
 And I try to incorporate this same approach when making individual objects and exhibiting multiple artworks together.

 I like to make the gritty, the funky, the beautiful.
 I work with the concepts of: “depiction”, “reality”, “abstraction”, image vs. word, preconceived notions, context, and expectations.
 I love color, composition, painterliness and the tension between physical object vs. pictorial space.
 I like the visceral, the inquisitive, the mysterious.
 And I love making art of all kinds!